ung3tappoble/python-project-parallel/README.md

 # Flask Webcam Streaming and Mouse Tracking

 > This project demonstrates a real-time webcam streaming application using Flask and Socket.IO.
-It also includes mouse tracking functionality where the mouse coordinates and webcam frames are transmitted to the server and displayed on the client-side.
+It also includes mouse tracking functionality where the mouse coordinates.
 # Setup